ezekg/xo/README.md

 Pretty cool, huh?

 ### Fallback values
-You may specify fallback values for matches using the ternary operator, `$n?:value`, where `n` is the index that you want to assign the fallback value to.
-The fallback value should be simple and can only contain letters, numbers, dashes and underscores;
-although, it may contain other indices, in descending order e.g. `$2?:$1`, not `$1?:$2`.
+You may specify fallback values for matches using the ternary operator, `$i?:value`, where `i` is the index that you want to assign the fallback value to.
+The fallback value may contain any character, though anything other than letters, numbers, dashes and underscores must be escaped; it may also contain other match group indices if they are in descending order e.g. `$2?:$1`, not `$1?:$2`.

 ### Delimiters
 You may substitute `/` for any delimiter.
 If the delimiter is found within your pattern